jrhel/ot-harjoitustyo2020/README.md

 # RunView

-This is a course project, for the course in Software Engineering (fi: Ohjelmistotekniikka, TKT20002) at the University of Helsinki, which should result in an application that allows the user to store relevant data regarding their running, browse and get an overview of their running history.
+This is a course project, for the course in Software Engineering (fi: "Ohjelmistotekniikka", TKT20002) at the University of Helsinki, which should result in an application that allows the user to store relevant data regarding their running, browse and get an overview of their running history.

 ## Documentation